Frequently Asked Questions

 What do you specialize in?

-How are children served?
+How are participants served?

-Who is eligible to enroll?
+Who is eligible to register?

 Can C.L.A.S.S. satisfy my Washington state homeschool certification requirements?